 Eligibility ends at the age of 21, even if the child is continuing in school.

 The child should be provided all necessary documentation.
-They are also available below as printable copies.
+The forms are also available below as printable copies.
 To send forms and documents needed for return to the Oregon Child Support Program, please send to:

 Division of Child Support